 Intelligence reports suggest that Marset maintained a strategic alliance with the First Capital Command, the largest criminal organization in Brazil.
 This partnership provided him with the necessary muscle to protect transit routes and the financial infrastructure to move capital across oceans.
 Even so, his ability to operate independently allowed him to maintain a lower profile than traditional cartel leaders.
 He avoided the flashy displays of wealth often associated with narco-culture, preferring the anonymity of a corporate executive.
 Police found evidence that he was actively planning a new logistics hub in the Atlantic before his arrest.

 Separately, the Bolivian Interior Ministry is investigating local collaborators who may have facilitated his stay in the country.
-Several low-level officials are currently under administrative review for providing Marset with residency permits under a false identity.
+Several low-level officials are under administrative review for providing Marset with residency permits under a false identity.
 In fact, he had been living under the name of a Brazilian businessman while participating in local social circles.
 Neighbors described him as a quiet, polite individual who rarely received visitors.
 The disconnect between his public persona and his alleged criminal activities highlights the difficulty of identifying high-level traffickers in urban environments.

 At its core, the case against Marset is defined by the brutal assassination of Marcelo Pecci, a Paraguayan prosecutor dedicated to fighting organized crime.
 Pecci was shot dead in 2022 while celebrating his honeymoon on the white sands of the Baru peninsula in Colombia.
 Witnesses described a coordinated strike by gunmen who arrived on jet skis and fled within minutes.
 To that end, Colombian and Paraguayan investigators have spent years piecing together the chain of command that led back to Marset.
 Evidence suggests the hit was a retaliatory strike against Pecci for his successful prosecutions of Marset's associates.